mccrimmonmd/press-a/ROADMAP.md

-- Add gravity to "cannon" confetti
+- Add gravity and air resistance to "cannon" confetti
+- Adjust confetti density based on window width
+- Adjust cannon spread based on window width
 - Sounds (e.g. button presses, victory fanfare)
 - Streamers (and other types of "alternate" confetti)
 - Have confetti rotate in 3D?
 (Might be good practice)